ChandlerMcCowan/OpenFridgeSensor/README.md

 ## Battery Power
 Both the sensor and the display should be batter powered.
 Maybe the display can have an IR sensor that detects when a person walks by to keep power consumption down.
 I expect to use a coincell for the in-fridge sensor, and maybe a 9V battery for the display.
 These will need some exploration to determine the best solution when the power consumption is calculated.

+## Enclosures
+As usual, I will create some enclosures that can be 3D printed.
+One thing that might be interesting is to explore using epoxy or conformal coating to increase sensor robustness.